Dr Seuss Font

 Lucyville

 Lucyville, designed by Squaresville, is a font that is perfect for comic book typesetting.
-It comprises only uppercase and lowercase letters and is lacking numbers and some punctuation.
+It comprises only uppercase and lowercase letters and lacks numbers and some punctuation.
 It is available for both personal and commercial projects.

 6. Oogie Boogie